ammofinder/frontend/README.md

 ```

 ### Repository is using super-linter GHA job.
-For local linting:
+Use below linters for local linting.
 - CSS
 ```bash
 npm stylelint init